-The following are considered investments: all capitalized expenditures (fixed assets, under Balance Sheet class 2) on consumer durable goods and other movable or immovable property.
+The following are considered investments: all capitalized expenditures (tangible fixed assets, under Balance Sheet class 2) on consumer durable goods and other movable or immovable property.

-Only depreciation related to investments that are specifically necessary for the execution of the project or funded activities are eligible.
+Only depreciation relating to investments that are specifically necessary for the implementation of the project or subsidized activities and that do not belong to the standard equipment of the company or research institution are eligible.